Warning light flashing for Slovakia's auto industry

-BRATISLAVA/PRAGUE, July 4 (Reuters) - When David landed an assembly line job at Volkswagen’s Bratislava factory, his colleagues congratulated him on securing a well-paid position he could ride to retirement.
+BRATISLAVA/PRAGUE (Reuters) - When David landed an assembly line job at Volkswagen’s (VOWG_p.DE) Bratislava factory, his colleagues congratulated him on securing a well-paid position he could ride to retirement.

 Two years later, he is among the 3,000 workers being laid off at the plant that produces the Volkswagen Touareg and Porsche Cayenne in a round of job cuts that has sent shockwaves through Slovakia, the world’s biggest car producer per capita.